Squatting in Venezuela

 Squatting in Venezuela is the occupation of derelict buildings or unused land without the permission of the owner.
 Informal settlements, known first as "ranchos" and then "barrios", are common.
 In the capital Caracas notable squats have included the 23 de Enero housing estate, Centro Financiero Confinanzas (a derelict skyscraper) and El Helicoide, a former shopping centre which is now a notorious prison.

 History

 Following the 1948 Venezuelan coup d'état, the military junta followed a process of shanty town eradication and forcible resettlement.
-The informal settlements were known as ranchos.
-Shacks were built out of recycled materials such as cinder blocks, metal, cardboard and cement.
+The informal settlements were known as ranchos, and shacks were built out of recycled materials such as cinder blocks, metal, cardboard and cement.

 23 de Enero superblocks

 Following the 1958 Venezuelan coup d'état, thousands of people occupied empty apartments in the superblocks of the 2 de Diciembre (2 December) housing estate, which had been built in tribute to the then President of Venezuela, Marcos Pérez Jiménez.
 After he had been deposed, the new residents renamed the 37 blocks to 23 de Enero (23 January), marking the date of the coup.

 At the time of the coup, there were 47,000 people living in the blocks and some had been forcibly resettled there.
 The population then exploded to 72,000 overnight.
 The authorities struggled to regularize the new residents and to collect rent, which in some cases the squatters were reluctant to pay since the apartments were unfinished and there were problems with the water supply.
 As well as the new occupiers of the buildings, between 20,000 and 25,000 people created new ranchos in the area of 23 de Enero.
 Some renters then decided it was more cost-effective to live in a shack and left their apartments.
 Squatters who had occupied the local schools were also relocated.
 Whilst the state tolerated the block squatters, it decided to evict the ranchos, in a policy reminiscent of the previous dictatorship.
 The artist Feliciano Carvallo was given two days notice to move and then his rancho was burnt down and he lost 20 paintings.
 By 1959, there were still 15,000 ranchos at 23 de Enero.